Competition BBQ was never a path that Paul Buob (pronounced BOO-ahb) expected to follow in life.

 Paul says it was always his intention to collaborate with local businesses like Excalibur to further develop SmokinGhostBBQ Steak and Brisket Rub and truly keep it local.
 After all, the namesake is native to the area.
 The Grey Ghost is the mascot for Illinois Valley Central High.
 Staying close to Central Illinois for consultation more than proved to be worthwhile.

 “Around the time when we revised the label for the rub, I asked Excalibur some questions about including a QR code instead of the nutrition deck,” Paul remembers.
-“The conversation launched a positive email relationship and I felt like our partnership was starting to brew.
+“The conversation launched a positive email relationship with Excalibur’s national sales director, Bob Andorfer, and I felt like a true partnership was starting to brew.

 “Then a large grocery store in central Indiana and Illinois came into play through good luck and hard work, inquiring about the rub recipe.
 But, a lot of the logistics and pricing were going to be challenging.
 I knew I needed help and Bob’s (retail) background could do that for me.
 Scott Werner was supportive, and Bob embraced me and coached me.
 It really made me believe the Excalibur family was with me.
 It was at that moment I realized that the company cared about the product and what we were doing.”